ministryofjustice/itpolicycontent/content/system-administrators.md

 <table border='1'>
 <tr valign='top'>
-<td>This policy is dated October 2017, and is an update of the Remote Working Policy, v1.0, May 2015.<br/>
+<td>This policy is dated October 2017, and is an update of the System Administrator Security Operating Procedures (SyOps), v1.0, May 2015.<br/>
-To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=remote-working">itpolicycontent@digital.justice.gov.uk</a>.</td>
+To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=system-administrator">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>

-Passwords
-Administrator passwords must be created in line with the [ORGANISATION] Password Standard [Ref, 3].
-Passwords must be a minimum of 12 characters long and use a mix of lower case, upper case, numbers and special characters.
-The password for an Administrator account must not be re-used with another Administrator or Normal User account.
-Back-up
-System Administrators must follow the IT System’s back up schedule and procedures.
-All back up media must be assigned a Protective Marking and afforded appropriate protection based on that marking.
-Back-up material must only be accessible to those who have a need-to-know.
-Encryption may be required at the direction of the system Accreditor.
-Incident Management & response
-Any incident involving a suspected or known security breach involving personnel, hardware, software, communications, document or physical security must be reported immediately to the System Administrator’s System Manager, and the [ORGANISATION] Operational Security Team (OST).
-Any loss of IT equipment, [ORGANISATION] or personal data should be reported to the System Administrator’s line manager, the [ORGANISATION] OST and to the Data Access & Compliance Unit (DACU): email data.access@justice.gsi.gov.uk or ring the Head of the Information Access Division on 0203 334 3798.
-To ensure a quick response all emails should be marked Urgent and have ‘Data Incident’ in the title/subject heading.

-By signing below I acknowledge that I have read the System Administrator Security Operating Procedures (SyOps) and agree to be bound by them.
-Name:            _________________________________
-Date:              _________________
-Signature:      _________________________________

-LikeBe the first to like this
-No labelsEdit Labels
-User icon
-Write a comment…